 With every Young Contemporaries exhibition, the Halsey Institute receives many impressive submissions of art from College of Charleston students.
 Particularly noteworthy of these is Nori Page, whose painting was distinguished as “Best In Show” by juror Amy Yoes at YC’s opening.
-Nori’s two pieces on view at the Halsey evoke an abstract expressionist style with an fantastical twist, inspiring curiosity and wonder.
-As an intern at the Halsey, I was super excited to visit Nori at her studio and learn more about her work.
+Nori’s two pieces on view at the Halsey Institute evoke an abstract expressionist style with an fantastical twist, inspiring curiosity and wonder.
+As an intern at the Halsey Institute, I was super excited to visit Nori at her studio and learn more about her work.
 Here’s our interview:

 I’m from Charleston, SC.
 I’m a senior and Studio Art major.
 I’ve lived in Charleston my whole life and have been oil painting for three years now.